1. Introduction

 6. Conclusion

-In this tutorial, we’ve learned how the SecureRandom works and how to use it for generating random values.
+In this article, we’ve learned how SecureRandom works and how to use it to generate random values.